-<ResourceUri> is the URI of the resource that supports the action.
+• <ResourceUri> is the URI of the resource that supports the action.

-- Actions is the name of the property that contains the actions for a resource, as defined by this specification.
+- Actions is the name of the property that contains the actions for a resource, as defined by this specification. - <QualifiedActionName> is the qualified name of the action.
+Includes the resource type.